Luthando785/starter-workflows/CONTRIBUTING.md

 [code-of-conduct]: CODE_OF_CONDUCT.md

+Hi there 👋 welcome to {
+    "name": "Node.js",
+    "description": "Build and test a Node.js project with npm.", "iconName": "nodejs",
+    "categories": ["Continuous integration", "JavaScript", "npm", "React", "Angular", "Vue"], "labels": ["preview"]
-Hi there 👋 We are excited that you want to contribute a new workflow to this repo.
+}We are excited that you want to contribute a new workflow to this repo.
 By doing this you are helping people get up and running with GitHub Actions and that's cool 😎.

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](https://github.com/actions/starter-workflows/blob/main/LICENSE).